Create your first Node.js application

 - shopping_list_item is used to store information about an item that has been added to a shopping list.

-Each of these tables has a definition in a corresponding source file in ./scripts, which we’ll cover during the code walkthrough later in this unit.
+Each of these tables has a definition in a corresponding source file in ./scripts, which I cover during the code walkthrough later in this tutorial.

-The code to access the database is located in the Unit-6/models directory.
+The code to access the database is located in the GitHub repo.
 This code was written by the previous Node developer, but you should study it in case you run into issues:

 items-dao-sqlite3.jsis code to access the database in support of the items-related stories.